tychecoin/cryptocoin-android-wallet/README.md

 ### Random Notes
 - works on the mainnet
 - use your own daemon - it's easy
-- Swap Go is the name of this Android Wallet for Swap
+- Swap Wallet is the name of this Android Wallet for Swap

 ### Issues / Pitfalls
 - Users of Zenfone MAX & Zenfone 2 Laser (possibly others) **MUST** use the armeabi-v7a APK as the arm64-v8a build uses hardware AES